Does baby seem stuck just inside the top of the pelvis? (Nurses would call this -2 Station)

-- Pregnancy to help reposition a breech-presenting baby, and in
+- In Pregnancy: to help reposition a breech-presenting baby, and in

-- Labor to help reposition a head down baby whose head is inadvertently locked in the brim or midpelvis.
+- In Labor: to help reposition a head down baby whose head is inadvertently locked in the brim or midpelvis.

 In labor, it’s used with contractions that are strong and rather close.
 The birthing mother is working hard and it seems that the baby just can’t rotate and can’t descend.